yegor256/blog/_drafts/share.md

 ---
 layout: post
-title: "How to Be Open And Keep a Customer"
+title: "How to Be Honest And Keep a Customer"
 date: 2014-12-17
 tags: mgmt
 description: